 2. The URL for your website once you have it, to add to a 12 Blueprints Certified Analyst Directory.
 It will include the contact info you want posted, a link to your introduction article if we do one, and a link to your website.

-3. And in the coming days or weeks, if you have time to write a few sentences by way of testimonial for a Course Testimonial page, I would surely appreciate it.
-In that paragraph, if you are willing to share your comments and feedback with anyone considering the course via a more private communication where both parties can be more open, please share a link or email address where you can be reached.
+3. In the coming days or weeks, if you have time to write a few sentences by way of testimonial for a Course Testimonial page, I would surely appreciate it.
+In that paragraph, if you are willing to share your thoughts with anyone considering the course via more private communication where both parties can be more open, please share a link or email address where you can be reached.

 Additional Course Dates